5 features of tax deductions for energy efficiency

 INSIGHT ARTICLE |

+Green buildings, energy efficient developments and corporate sustainability are at the top of real estate investors’ lists.
+Increasingly, investors are seeking out projects that not only show strong returns, but that also have a positive impact on the environment.
 If your company owns or leases commercial buildings, and you have constructed or retrofitted the property to be more energy efficient, you may be eligible for an accelerated deduction for part of or all of the costs associated with the property.

 In 2019, Congress and the president extended a number of tax credits and deductions through the Further Consolidated Appropriations Act, 2020, which included deductions (or credits) for energy-efficient commercial building properties through 2020.